LinkSicle removal instructions

 Remove malicious extensions from Google Chrome:

 If LinkSicle extension is greyed-out and you cannot remove it ("This extension is managed and cannot be removed or disabled"), follow this removal guide - how to remove a managed Google Chrome extension?

 Remove malicious plugins from Mozilla Firefox:

-Click "Tools" (at the top of the window), select "Add-ons".
+Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and disable this add-on: "Linksicle".

 Open Mozilla Firefox, at the top right corner of the main window, click the Firefox menu, in the opened menu, click Help.